ACTC: Active Threshold Calibration for Cold-Start Knowledge Graph Completion: Results for Different Annotation Budgets

 \section{Results for Different Annotation Budgets}

 Tables \ref{tab:res_1}, \ref{tab:res_10}, and \ref{tab:res_50} demonstrate the performance of the different ACTC settings for different annotation budgets (1, 10, and 50, respectively).
-The results are averaged over all settings, each setting was repeated 100 times.
+The results are averaged over all settings; each setting was repeated 100 times.
 Table \ref{tab:res_1} demonstrates how useful and profitable the density-selection methods are in a lower budget setting.
-However, the non-biased random selection works better when there are more manually annotated samples (e.g. 50).
+However, the non-biased random selection works better with more manually annotated samples (e.g., 50).